JustinSoflin/IT-Support-Recon-Simulation/README.md

 What appeared to be a routine support request was actually system recon: probing, collecting information, and leaving persistence mechanisms behind.
 Then, right as the activity became suspicious, a conveniently placed “explanation” file appeared.
 This wasn’t support work — it was misdirection.

 **INTEL**
-  - Multiple machines were spawning processes from `Downloads` folders during early October.
+  - Multiple machines were spawning processes from `Downloads` folders during _early October_.
   - Shared file traits: similar executables, naming patterns, and keywords _desk, help, support, tool_.
   - Intern-operated machines were affected.